 - Type: Immunosuppressant.

-- Type of Myasthenia Gravis (MG) Antibodies: Effective in acute exacerbations, regardless of specific antibody type.
+- Type of MG Antibodies: Used for acute worsening, crisis, or preoperative stabilization, regardless of antibody type.

 - Administration: Oral.